Workflow & Process Automation

 Rules-Based Approach Example

 For instance, a construction invoice for $2,000,000 routes much differently and is likely sent to more than one person for review and approval, compared to a services invoice for $500, which may only require one person to review and approve.
-Routing rules may be established based on a “delegation of authority,” which outlines approval authority based on many criteria, most importantly invoice total.
+Routing rules may be established based on a “delegation of authority,” which outlines approval authority based on many criteria, most importantly, the invoice total.
 In the example above, the delegation of authority requires the approval of a senior VP-level executive, as well as a line of business executive and a financial executive, before going to the ERP for payment.
 Other criteria evaluated to determine workflow routes are commodity or service, location, general ledger charging department, etc.

 PO Invoices